dechets-c/clue-sheet-fr/README.md

 - Third click marks it as "-".
 - Another click will clear the cell.

+You can click on a suspect/weapon/location to highlight it, e.g. to indicate it's a card you've already shown.

 Undo and redo buttons across the top of the page.

 Reset button at the bottom of the page.